-12.1 Compensation policy
+12.1 Compensation Procedure

-Teagasc operates a compensation policy which can allow learners who fail to attain the required pass standard in some modules to achieve the overall award within the limits set out in the Compensation Policy document.
-Details of this policy will be made available to you during the programme.
+Teagasc operates a compensation procedure which can allow learners who fail to attain the required pass standard in some modules to achieve the overall award within the limits set out in the Compensation procedure document.
+Details of this procedure will be made available to you during the programme.